abadid/cmsc424-spring2018/project7/README.md

 The file also contains some examples of operations on these RDDs.

 Your tasks are to fill out the 8 functions that are defined in the `task.py` file (starting with `task`).
-The main point of this assignment is task 8, where you'll be implementing parallel database query opertors using Spark --- task 8 should take the  majority of your time for this assignment.
+The main point of this assignment is Task 8, where you'll be implementing parallel database query opertors using Spark --- Task 8 should take the  majority of your time for this assignment.
 The amount of code that you write for the other tasks should typically be small (several would be one-liners).
-The goal of the other tasks is to introduce you to using different Spark primitives, a subset of which will be helpful for task 8.
+The goal of the other tasks is to introduce you to using different Spark primitives, a subset of which will be helpful for Task 8.

 To run the code written in tasks.py you can run `$SPARKHOME/bin/spark-submit python/assignment.py`

-Note some of the tasks ask you to return a pair RDD.
+Note some of the tasks ask you to return a "pair RDD".
 A pair RDD is an RDD with the form (K, V) where K is a key and V is a value.
 Pair RDD's have additional functions available to them such as reduceByKey.
-For more information on pair RDD's see [here](https://www.safaribooksonline.com/library/view/learning-spark/9781449359034/ch04.html)
+For more information on pair RDD's see [here](https://www.safaribooksonline.com/library/view/learning-spark/9781449359034/ch04.html).

 - **Task 1 (2pt)**: This takes as input the playRDD and for each line counts the number of words.
 It should then filter the RDD by only selecting the lines That are speaking lines.
 A speaking line is any line in which a character is speaking and it specifically excludes three types of lines: lines with the word `ACT` or `SCENE` in it, lines with `*` in it and lines with `/` in it.
 The output will be an RDD where the key is the line, and the value is the number of words in the line.
 Simplest way to do it is probably a `map` followed by a `filter`.